 I Corinthians 11:28: “But let a man examine himself, and so let him eat of the bread, and let him drink of the cup”.

 The word “examine” came from the Greek word, dokimazo.
-It literally means to “test”.
-Examining ourselves is so important because if we don’t, we will eat and drink judgment to ourselves (verse 29).
+It literally means to “test.”
+Examining ourselves is important because we will eat and drink judgment on ourselves (verse 29).
 There is a severe punishment for people who fail to examine themselves.

 How to examine yourself